saltvedt/swarm-dashboard/README.md

 ## Usage

-The dashboard needs to be deployed on one of the swarm managers.
+The dashboard can be deployed on one of the swarm managers.
 You can configure it with the following Docker compose file:

 ```yml